 Evan stood quietly, holding the leashes in his hand.

 The girl stood, quivering, and asked, “Is your dog okay.
 Oh my God.
 I am so sorry.
 Is he okay?”

-She was so distraught that she appeared to levitating and I watched her small hands rub her apparently pregnant belly.
-She didn’t appear to be more than 16 and I instantly felt protective of her.
+She was so distraught that she appeared to be levitating and I watched her small hands rub her apparently pregnant belly.
+She didn’t seem to be more than 16 and I instantly felt protective of her.